-Go Fight Songs!
+Go fight songs!
 Go!
 Go!
 Go!

 Good for your School

-When to use it
+When to Use it

 Having a fight song for students always at the ready is smart from a practical standpoint as sometimes schools are asked to do events at the last minute.
 Whether it's a remote TV broadcast, performing during halftime at a nearby high school basketball game or a local parade, you'll be prepared.
 It'd be even better to make sure the student body learns a couple of different songs.
 Why?